klipetri/Kathryn_LiPetri_Portfolio/README.md

 •	Performed EDA, PCA, t-SNE, and feature selection.
 Compared classification models including Logistic Regression, Decision Trees, Random Forest, SVM, KNN, and Naive Bayes to develop a model to predict chronic kidney disease from patient health data.

 •	Created choropleth maps to visualize air and water pollution data layered on data for ckd prevalence with the US.
 Created correlations of food access and fast-food restaurant location data vs ckd prevalence data within the US.

+• Desktop and Mobile Phone applications were created to provide access to the predictive model at the fingertips of physicians and patients.